adempiere/adempiere-all-services/README.md

 cp <PATH-TO-BACKUP-FILE> postgresql/backups
 ```
 ##### Modify env_template as needed
-The only variables actually needed to change are *COMPOSE_PROJECT_NAME* (to the name you want to give the project, e.g. the name of your client) and *HOST_IP* (to the IP your host has).
+The only variables actually needed to change are *COMPOSE_PROJECT_NAME* (to the name you want to give the project, e.g. the name of your client) and *HOST_IP* (to the IP your host has):

 ![ADempiere Template](docs/ADempiere_All_Services_env_template.png)

 Other values in *env_template* are default values.